nabiyarafat1-creator/PRODIGY_SD_02/README.md

 # PRODIGY_SD_02
-Built a Python Number Guessing Game using randomization, loops, and conditionals to enhance problem-solving and user interaction.
-Strengthened understanding of control flow, logic building, and interactive console programming while applying clean coding practices.
+🎲 Number Guessing Game

+This project is a Python-based number guessing game where the user tries to guess a randomly generated number within a given range and limited attempts.
+It demonstrates the use of loops, conditionals, input handling, and the random module, strengthening problem-solving and logic-building skills.

+🔑 Key Learnings

+Applying Python’s random module

+Using loops and conditional statements effectively

+Enhancing logic building and interactive console programming